 As of June 30th 2011, Twitter is giving users more control over what information is shared with third-party applications:

-- Applications must specify whether or not they need to access your DMs.
+- Applications must specify whether or not they need to access your Direct Messages.
 More information can be found on our blog.

-- Apps that you use to access your Direct Messages need to ask for your permission to access your DMs.
+- Apps that you use to access your Direct Messages need to ask for your permission before they can do so.

 - Applications that do not need access to your Direct Messages will no longer have it.